 International Environmental Law

 International legal issues have become a central element of environmental and energy law, especially in areas such as climate change, water scarcity, habitat protection, endangered species and access to biological resources.
-GW’s highly ranked International Law Program and its extraordinary international law faculty provides students with unmatched opportunities to build an understanding of the connection between environmental law and critical international issues, such as the relationship between environmental protection and human rights, or access to energy resources and poverty alleviation.
+GW’s highly ranked International Law Program and its extraordinary international law faculty provides students with unmatched opportunities to build an understanding of the connection between environmental law and critical international issues, such as the relationship between environmental protection and human rights, trade, or access to energy resources and poverty alleviation.

 Several courses in GW's extensive curriculum cover issues that are critical to the international practice of environmental and energy law.
 These include: